schamblee/ESL-Feedback-Templates/README.md

 ## Features

-* Create an account with a hashed password and JWT authentication
+* Create an account with a hashed password and login with JWT authentication
 * Save/edit student information including their name, a nickname and notes about the student
 * Save/edit feedback for classes by copying and pasting the classroom URL